nabeelvalley/docs/src/content/blog/2020/10-11/capture-fetch-response-cypress.md

 description: Capture and Use Fetch Requests and Responses in Cypress
 ---

----
-published: true
-title: Capture Fetch with Cypress
-subtitle: 10 November 2020
-description: Capture and Use Fetch Requests and Responses in Cypress
----

 To capture the result of a `fetch` request with Cypress you will need to make use of `cy.route2`

 # Setup